 Last mile latency

 The latency of this segment differs depending on the technology used to access the internet.
-For example, if a user is connected to the internet using a desktop computer with fiber, typical latency to reach the ISP is 1-10 ms. Conversely, typical latencies on a 3G cellular network are 100-500 ms. The latency range for DSL and cable providers is roughly 10-60 ms.
+For example, the typical latency to reach an ISP is 1-10 ms on modern networks.
+Conversely, typical latencies on a 3G cellular network are 100-500 ms. The latency range for DSL and cable providers is roughly 10-60 ms.

 Google frontend and edge POP latency

 Depending on your deployment model, the latency to Google's network edge is also important.
 This is where global load-balancing products terminate TCP and SSL sessions and from which Cloud CDN delivers cached results.
 Based on the content served, many round-trips might already end here because only part of the data needs to be retrieved the whole way.
 This latency might be significantly higher if you use the standard network service tier.